f3rm/f3rm/README.md

 <img src="assets/ns-viewer_similarity.png" width="400" alt="similarity in Output Render dropdown">

-We show the similarity heatmap for the "Baymax" query in the controls above over the `panda/scene_001` dataset (you can download it using the `f3rm-download-data panda` command).
+We show the similarity heatmap over the `panda/scene_001` dataset for the "Baymax" query, with the negatives in the controls above (you can download this dataset using the `f3rm-download-data panda` command).
 Try playing around with different language queries and see what results you get!

 <img src="assets/ns-viewer_baymax.png" width="500" alt="similarity in Output Render dropdown">